 Side Effects of Tamanu Oil

 First and foremost, "avoid this oil if you're allergic to nuts, as it is derived from a tree nut," cautions Gonzalez.
 That aside, and barring an actual topical allergy, it's generally fairly safe to use, she adds.
 The one topic we have yet to touch on, however, is the oil's likelihood to clog pores; this is referred to as its comedogenicity.
 Remember how we said that it contains both oleic and linoleic acids?
-Well, the former is comedogenic (AKA can clog pores) while the latter isn't.
 The upshot?
 King tells us that tamanu oil is only slightly comedogenic.
 Given that it does have many properties that are helpful when you're battling breakouts, so long as you use it correctly and strategically, it should be okay, even for oily or acne-prone skin.
-(Though, it goes without saying that if you notice it is clogging your pores, discontinue use.)
+(Though, it goes without saying that if you notice it is clogging your pores, discontinue use).

 The Best Products With Tamanu Oil